Best Non-Spooky Halloween Books for Kids

 Chances are, your curious little one loves to read lift the flap books.
 This peek-a-boo book is a super cute lift the flap book that engaged your kiddo in a story of the different Halloween characters playing peek-a-boo.
 The illustrations are large, colorful and non-spooky, and it’s sure to be a book your kids will love to read.

-Best Halloween Books for Sight Word Readers
+Best Halloween Books for Beginner Readers

 The books listed here are ideal for the newest readers.
 If your kiddo is just learning to read, then this is a great place to find some non-spooky Halloween books.
 Your kids will get to go on adventures for Halloween within the books and practice their reading skills and sight word recognition.